-4. Have you been told you that you should currently be quarantining, ☐ Yes □ No isolating, staying at home, or not attending school or child care?

-Could include being told by a doctor, health care provider, public health unit, federal border agent, or other government authority.

-Please note there are federal requirements (https://travel.gc.ca/travel-covid) for individuals who travelled outside of Canada, even if exempt from quarantine.

-If you answered NO, skip to the next question.

-If you answered YES to question 4, do not go to school or child care and:

-- Stay home and do not leave except to get tested, to visit a clinical assessment centre, or for a medical emergency. - Follow any other guidance or directions that have been provided to you - Siblings and other people you live with do not have to stay home unless they were also told to quarantine, isolate, or stay home. - You do not need to review the remaining questions in this tool today.
-Retake the screening tool each day before attending school or child care.
+4. Have you been told you that you should currently be quarantining, isolating, staying at home, or not attending school or child care? $\ \Box$ Yes □ No This could include being told by a doctor, health care provider, public health unit, federal border agent, or other government authority.
+Please note that there may be federal requirements (https://travel.gc.ca/travel-covid) for individuals who travelled outside of Canada, even if exempt from quarantine. r If you answered NO, skip to the next question.
+If you answered YES to question 4, do not go to school or child care and: Stay home and do not leave except to get tested, to visit a clinical assessment centre or for a medical emergency. re, Follow any other guidance or directions that have been provided to you Siblings and other people you live with do not have to stay home unless they were a told to quarantine, isolate, or stay home. also You do not need to review the remaining questions in this tool today.
+Retake the scretool each day before attending school or child care. eening 5.
+In the last 10 days have you tested positive for COVID-19? $\hfill\Box$ \hfill Yes □ No This includes a positive COVID-19 test result on a laboratory-based PCR test, rapid molecular test, rapid antigen test or other home-based self-testing kit.

-\square No

-5. In the last 10 days have you tested positive for COVID-19? ☐ Yes

-This includes a positive COVID-19 test result on a laboratory-based PCR test, rapid molecular test, rapid antigen test or other home-based self-testing kit.

 If you answered NO, skip to the section below "If you answered 'no' to all questions."

-If you answered YES, do not go to school or child care and:

-- You should isolate and not attend school/child care for at least 10 days. - If you develop symptoms, do not attend school or child care for at least 10 days and until you also do not have a fever and your symptoms have been improving for at least 24 hours (48 hours for nausea, vomiting, and/or diarrhea).
-Do not leave except to visit a clinical assessment centre or for a medical emergency.

-Note: The duration of isolation may be modified based on your health care provider's direction.
+If you answered YES to question 5, and you do not have any new or worsening symptom you may go to school or child care ms, If you have or develop any new or worsening symptoms, stay home until you have not fever and your symptoms have been improving for at least 24 hours (or 48 hours if you had nausea, vomiting, or diarrhea).
+For 10 days after you tested positive for COVID-19 (or from when symptoms started, whichever came first): 1 wear a well-fitted mask in all public settings (including school and child care) avoid non-essential activities where you need to take off your mask (for example, a wind instrument in music class or removing your mask for sports; dining out) playing avoid visiting anyone who is immunocompromised or may be at higher risk of illne (for example, seniors) ess avoid non-essential visits to highest risk settings such as hospitals and long-term care homes.

+Note: If you tested positive in the last 10 days, you should still follow these instructions even if you later test negative.

-- If you are at higher risk of severe illness, contact your healthcare provider as you may be eligible for COVID-19 treatment. - Siblings and other people you live with should do the following for 10 days after their last exposure to the person who tested positive for COVID-19: - self-monitor for symptoms.
+- Siblings and other people you live with should do the following for 10 days after their last exposure to the person who tested positive: - self-monitor for symptoms.
 They should self-isolate immediately if they develop any symptom of COVID-19 and seek testing if eligible - wear a well-fitted mask in all public settings (including school and child care) - avoid non-essential activities where they need to take off their mask (for example, playing a wind instrument in music class or removing their mask for sports; dining out) - avoid non-essential visits to anyone who is immunocompromised or who may be at higher risk of illness (for example, seniors) - avoid non-essential visits to highest risk settings such as hospitals and long-term care homes